 “Are they…going to come find us?”

 “I doubt it,” I reply.
-“You didn’t even truly assault her, I’m sure they have real criminals to busy themselves with instead.”
+“You didn’t even really assault her, I’m sure they have actual criminals to busy themselves with instead.”

 “If…you say so,” she says, voice steadily shaking more and more.